-“The Moral Animal” does not make any prediction or does not introduce any new theory.
+“The Moral Animal” does not introduce any new theory.

 Indeed, Robert Wright is a journalist.

-What he does very well, though, is putting together all the evolutionary psychology findings in a consistent overarching theory.
+What he does very well, though, is putting together all the evolutionary psychology findings in a consistent, overarching narrative.

 Sure, it came out in 1994 and since then much new research has been performed and led to further advances in the field.